 I was 17 years old, pregnant, and homeless.
 All of my dreams had been shattered.
 I had scholarships to go to colleges across the country.
 Yet, there I stood, alone and hopeless.
 The next several years presented unspeakable hardships.
 I barely had enough money to make ends meet.
 I was at the lowest of lows - no money, no friends, and no hope.
 I was drowning.
 I was crying out in agony, nightly, as it seemed my life couldn't get much worse.
-It was in this very low moment that I made a decision to give the local church a try again.
+It was at this very low moment that I decided to give the local church a try again.

-I had been raised in church and although I had not been in quite some time, I knew I needed to try to get back.
+I had been raised in the church, and although I had not been in quite some time, I knew I needed to try to get back.
 I was desperate.
 Maybe there was hope there.
 Maybe a friend.
 Maybe some encouragement could be offered.
-It was at the very time when I had no one, nothing, that I decided to go back.
+It was at that very time when I had no one, nothing, that I decided to go back.
 The embarrassment of having two children outside of marriage was almost more than I could bear.
 But then, the question arose, what church would I attend?
 You see, my two children were biracial - half African-American, half Caucasian.
 There were no integrated churches in my area.
 Where would I fit in?
 How would my children be accepted?
 Where could we go?

-For years I struggled with demons from a past I had created and yearned for genuine connection in my local church.
+For years I struggled with demons from a past I had created, and I yearned for genuine connection in my local church.
 And while I grew to love the congregants at the church where I attended, over that next several years, I knew that my black friends would probably not be welcomed warmly.
 I eventually relocated to another city and found, to my delight, that many churches worshipped freely with all races.
-In fact, I walked into a church my first Sunday in town and there were hundreds of flags hanging from their ceiling, representing the people of all nations.
+In fact, I walked into a church my first Sunday in town, and there were hundreds of flags hanging from their ceiling, representing the people of all nations.
 Tears streamed down my face.
-Finally, oh finally, I found a place where I could worship with brothers and sisters of all races, and my children would know they were just perfect the way God made them.
+Finally, oh, finally, I found a place where I could worship with brothers and sisters of all races, and my children would know they were just perfect the way God made them.

 I am happy to report that on a recent visit back to my hometown, I found that many of the churches are now integrated.
-Sadly, some are not.
+Sadly, some are still not.
 Honestly, this article sat locked away in my drawer for a long time, as racism in my world doesn't present itself very often, in such an outright manner.
-But I knew that today, in light of my Baton Rouge, Louisiana residency and the tragedies that exist here, as well as the racial tension that has followed, I must share my experience with you.
+But I knew that today, in light of my Baton Rouge, Louisiana residency, and the tragedies that exist here, as well as the racial tension that has followed, I must share my experience with you.
 Perhaps it is to shed light on the topic.
 Maybe it is to challenge you to search your own heart.
-Maybe this article was written just for you......or maybe it was written just for me.
+Maybe this article was written just for you, or maybe it was written just for me.

 I realize that some of you live in communities that are dominant in one race; therefore, your congregation is not as diverse.
 This article really isn't about how diverse your congregation is.
 This article is more about the heart of your church, your congregants, and you.
 A few questions to ponder: